-Uludağ published two articles in Cumhuriyet newspaper on Brunson’s release questioning the role of US pressure in the release under house arrest of Brunson and political interference with judicial decisions.
+Uludağ wrote two articles in Cumhuriyet newspaper on Brunson’s release, questioning the role of US pressure in Brunson's release under house arrest and political interference with judicial decisions.

 Six more hearings were held as part of the trial between 1 October 2018 and 22 October 2020.
-At the seventh and final hearing on 22 October, the prosecutor presented his final opinion on the case, repeating his request for jail term against the two journalists under Article 301 of the TCK.
-The court, however, ruled for the acquittal of Uludağ and Güvenç, saying that the impugned acts did not constitute an offence under the Criminal Code.
+At the seventh and final hearing on 22 October, the prosecutor presented his final opinion on the case, repeating his request for jail terms for the two journalists under Article 301 of the TCK.
+The court, however, acquitted Uludağ and Güvenç, saying that the impugned acts did not constitute an offence under the Criminal Code.

 The prosecutor took the acquittal decision to a regional court of appeal on 28 October 2020 on procedural and substantial grounds.
 The case is still pending before the regional court.

 Trial over report on ISIS Ankara attack trial

 The Istanbul Chief Public Prosecutor’s Office launched an investigation against Alican Uludağ and Olcay Büyüktaş Akça, the responsible editor of Cumhuriyet, in connection with a news report titled “Emniyet 8 gün önceden Ankara’daki gar katliamı hazırlığını biliyormuş” (“Police knew about the preparations for the train station massacre in Ankara 8 days ago”) published in the newspaper on 22 November 2019.